hhy-huang/hhy-huang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I work at Century Games New-Tech Group as an AI Engineer Intern now in Beijing, performing some AI+Game tasks with LLM/stable diffusion models/some other AIGC models.
-And I also work as a Research Intern in INSIS lab of BJTU.
+I work as a Research Intern in the Center of Machine Learning Research at Peking University now.
+Before that, I worked at Century Games AI Group as an AI Engineer Intern in Beijing.
+And I also worked as a Research Intern in the INSIS lab at Beijing Jiaotong University.

 I graduated from School of Computer and Information Technology, BJTU (北京交通大学计算机与信息技术学院) with a bachelor’s degree.
 Now I am in my gap year for abroading.(CS@CUHK ✅, ..)